 Perception (Frame of Reference)– This principle refers to the identification, organization and integration of all sensory information to comprehend and represent the relationship between ourselves and our environment.
 Our perceptions shift based on our motivations and experiences but they also change based on how we learn and practice skills like photography.
 I said this in my introduction but it is worth repeating: What and how we take a photograph becomes secondary to why we choose to make a photograph the way we do.
 Ask any photographer and they will tell you that they see photos waiting to be made all around them or they notice things that others do not notice.
 The way you perceive and sense beauty is the way you will translate it and reference it in your own photography.
 The “felt aesthetic” (that is part of my definition of fine art photography), in my opinion, is the ultimate perception in art.
 It is also the currency of all authentic and powerful fine arts including music, film, and architecture.

 Personality (Frame of Mind)– The camera is an extension and projection of your own psychology.
 When I refer to personality, I am not only referring to qualities of character or a constellation of behaviours but a photographer’s distinctive story within the context of their social and cultural identity.
 It matters for any artist.
 The way we think, feel and act as photographers within the social environment is part of our psychology as photographers.
 Although photography offers a universal language, how we interpret that language says very much about who we are and what meaning a photograph has for us.
 There is a reason why I have chosen photography and photography has chosen me: I love what I do and what it offers me.
 As photographers, we understand the need for promotion and appreciation for what we do, but there is a fine line between promotion and braggadocio, attention and notoriety.
 You may offer few photos a year or be prolific (notice that rarity does not equate to quality as many famous painters were prolific), you may get many awards and publications one year and not the next, a huge amount of followers on one social media site and less on another, etc. Is that the sum of who you are as a photographer?
 I am not suggesting that these things do not matter in the art world, they do to an extent, what I am referring to is how engaged you are as a photographer and how passionate you are about your craft; confidence and commitment matters.
 There is something to be said about allowing your art to speak volumes and sharing an emotional and aesthetic experience between the artist and the observer of the art.
+It is one of the many reasons that I feel that the final decider in photographic art is the actual physical print that you can enjoy and explore in all its splendour.

 (Please also review: EAFA – “Eclectic Aesthetic Fine Art”).